ZixWang1015/ZixWang1015.github.io/_pages/about.md

 About Me
 ------
-I am a PhD student at the Huazhong University of Science and Technology, supervised by Prof. [Gaoyang Liu](https://gyliu1991.github.io).
+I am a 1st year PhD student at the EIC College of Huazhong University of Science and Technology, supervised by Prof. [Gaoyang Liu](https://gyliu1991.github.io).
 Previously, I worked as an NLP researcher student, focusing on LLM data privacy and security issues.
 I received my Bachelor's degree from Central China Normal University.

 What's New
 ------